-- 5.21.
-The main objectives of the training of control room operators should be to develop and maintain sufficient knowledge and skills to ensure that they are able to perform the following actions from the main control room and, when applicable, from the supplementary control room: - (a) Monitor and control the status of plant systems in accordance with operating procedures and operational limits and conditions (see DS 497A [4]);
+5.21.
+The main objectives of the training of control room operators should be to develop and maintain sufficient knowledge and skills to ensure that they are able to perform the following actions from the main control room and, when applicable, from the supplementary control room:

-- (b) Conduct operations in a safe and reliable manner, without causing excessive thermal or mechanical load to plant equipment; - (c) Take correct actions in response to various abnormal conditions, and bring the plant to a safe state, including shutdown, whenever needed; - (d) Take actions to prevent accidents, including severe accidents, and to mitigate the consequences of accidents if they do occur. - 5.22.
+- (a) Monitor and control the status of plant systems in accordance with operating procedures and operational limits and conditions (see DS 497ASSG-70 [4]); - (b) Conduct operations in a safe and reliable manner, without causing excessive thermal or mechanical load to plant equipment; - (c) Take correct actions in response to various abnormal conditions, and bring the plant to a safe state, including shutdown, whenever needed; - (d) Take actions to prevent accidents, including severe accidents, and to mitigate the consequences of accidents if they do occur.

+5.22.
 The training of operating personnel should cover relevant areas of technology to a level of detail that is commensurate with their assigned tasks.
 It should include a thorough knowledge (theoretical and practical) of plant systems and their functions, and of the plant layout and operation.
 Participation in the stages before the operation of a new plant is a valuable opportunity for such training.
-Emphasis should be placed on items that are important to safety. - 5.23.
-The results of probabilistic safety assessment of the plant should be used in the training of operating personnel to demonstrate the importance of plant systems in preventing plant damage or severe accidents.
+Emphasis should be placed on items that are important to safety.

+5.23.
+The results of the probabilistic safety assessment of the plant should be used in the training of operating personnel to demonstrate the importance of plant systems in preventing plant damage or severe accidents.
 The training should emphasize the importance of maintaining the plant within operational limits and conditions, and the consequences of not complying with these limits.
-The importance of maintaining reactivity control and core cooling at all times, including the period when the plant is not in operation, should also be emphasized in the training. - 5.24.
-Control room operators should also be trained in plant diagnostics, control actions, administrative tasks and human factors such as attitudes and human-machine and human-human (teamwork) interfaces. - 5.25.
-Operating personnel should be trained to be aware of the locations of all significant amounts of radioactive material in the plant, and of the controls to be applied to them. - 5.26.
+The importance of maintaining reactivity control and core cooling at all times, including the period when the plant is not in operation, should also be emphasized in the training.

+5.24.
+Control room operators should also be trained in plant diagnostics, control $actions{\overline{1}}$ and administrative tasks and human factors such as attitudes and human-machine and human-human (teamwork) interfaces.

+5.25.
+Operating personnel should be trained to be aware of the locations of all significant amounts of radioactive material in the plant, and of the controls to be applied to them.

+5.26.
 Operating personnel should be trained in routines for normal operation of the plant and in the response of the plant to changes that could cause accidents if not counteracted.
 The training programme should aim to improve the diagnostic skills of the trainees.
-Operating procedures for normal operation, anticipated operational occurrences and, as far as practicable, accident conditions should be included in the training programme and should be practised using the simulator, so that the trainees recognize the consequences of any shortcomings in the implementation of these procedures. - 5.27.
+Operating procedures for normal operation, anticipated operational occurrences and, as far as practicable, accident conditions should be included in the training programme and should be practised using the simulator, so that the trainees recognize the consequences of any shortcomings in the implementation of these procedures.

+5.27.
 Field operators should receive training commensurate with their duties and responsibilities.
-The main objectives of this training should be to develop and maintain adequate knowledge and skills to ensure that they are able to perform the following tasks: - (a) Monitor performance and status of plant equipment, and recognize any deviations from normal conditions, including any non-compliance with the foreign material exclusion programme; - (b) Conduct operations in a safe and reliable manner, without causing unacceptable risks to the plant; - (c) Detect and properly respond to plant conditions with the goal of preventing or, at minimum, of mitigating unanticipated plant transients; - (d) Implement the emergency operating procedures and severe accident management guidelines outside the main control room.
+The main objectives of this training should be to develop and maintain adequate knowledge and skills to ensure that they are able to perform the following tasks:

+- (a) Monitor Monitoring the performance and status of plant equipment, and recognizerecognizing any deviations from normal conditions, including any non-compliance with the foreign material exclusion programme; - (b) ConductConducting operations in a safe and reliable manner, without causing unacceptable risks to the plant; - (c) DetectDetecting and properly responding to plant conditions with the goal of preventing or, at a minimum, of mitigating unanticipated plant transients; - (d) ImplementImplementing the emergency operating procedures and severe accident management guidelines outside the main control room.